freeCodeCamp/freeCodeCamp/guide/english/css/background-size/index.md

 .contain {background-size: contain;}
 .initial {background-size: initial;}
 .inherit {background-size: inherit;}
- /* Percentage, pixel, and viewport units can also be used */ .pixel {background-size: 50px 50px;}
+ /* Percentage, pixel, and viewport units can also be used and also the meaning of it */ .pixel {background-size: 50px 50px;}
 .percentage {background-size: 50% 50%;}
 .view {background-size: 50vw 50vh;}